JasonLsd/JasonL/README.md

 - 👋 Hi, I’m Jason
 - 👀 I’m interested in making website and discord bot
-- 🌱 I’m currently learning PHP,More CSS,More HTML and more about Discord.js.
+- 🌱 I’m currently learning PHP,More CSS,More HTML and more about Discord.js and LUA.
 - 📫 How to reach me on discord my username is JasonL#7583

 <!---